 U.S. Army 1943–1945

 Fresh out of nursing school, Rose Dewing Young enlisted in the Army Nurse Corps in 1943 and served in England, France and Belgium, researching and treating soldiers with combat fatigue.
-Landing at Normandy shortly after the invasion her unit was transferred to Belgium, directly behind the American line at the Battle of the Bulge.
+Landing at Normandy shortly after the invasion, her unit was transferred to Belgium, directly behind the American line at the Battle of the Bulge.
 Later in France, she treated the soldiers who liberated the German prison camps.
 Although a shy girl, she learned to do what she had to do.
 Her medical group in Belgium was known as the “Americans on the hill” and offered care and friendship to the locals.
-In 2004 she returned to Belgium and reunited with many of the people she had known as children.
-She has remained an active member of the Battle of the Bulge Society.
+In 2004, she returned to Belgium and reunited with many of the people she had known as children.